Guide to the Examination of Research Students

 1.3.3

-An examiner from outside the University system may be appropriate where professional expertise is required, provided that such an appointee has suitable experience of research degree examinations.
-Such examiners may typically be drawn from organisations engaged in research, including but not limited to:
+An examiner from outside the University system may be appropriate where professional expertise is required, provided that such an appointee has suitable seniority and experience, along with experience of research degree examinations.

 1.3.4